TBJZL: Music career

 In December 2019, Brown released "The Gift" with the rest of the Sidemen, reaching number 77 on the UK Singles Chart.

 Brown released his debut single, "Destined for Greatness", with his brother Manny featuring his sister Janellé on 7 February 2020.
 The song charted at number 31 on the UK Singles Chart, making it Brown's first UK top 40 single.
 Elsewhere, "Destined for Greatness" debuted at number 18 in New Zealand and on the Scottish Singles Chart, and peaked at number 33 on the Irish Singles Chart.
 He later featured in a remix of his fellow Sidemen member KSI's song "Wake Up Call" by producer Yoshi with American rapper Trippie Redd and British rapper P Money, which was released on 6 March 2020.

 Brown was featured on "This Year" by P Money and producer Silencer, which was released on 19 March 2021.
 Brown released his second single, "Rhythm & Vibes", also with his brother Manny, on 20 August 2021.

-In March 2022, he featured in rapper DTG's song "Just Do It".
+In March 2022, he featured in rapper DTG's song "Just Do It" as well as released "Keeper", alongside his brother Manny, on August 19.
 On 5 December 2022, Brown, KSI, and Vikkstar123 released a Christmas-themed single titled "Christmas Drillings" under the Sidemen banner featuring British rapper Jme, which charted at number 3 in the UK.

+On September 7, 2023 Brown uploaded a video to his YouTube channel titled "Making a Song in 24 Hours!!! (ft.
+Not3s)" in which Brown and British singer-songwriter Not3s created a song in 24 hours.
+The song, "I Wanna", was released on streaming platforms a day later on September 8, 2023.
+On May 5, 2024 Brown uploaded another video making a song in 24 hours, this time with Australian rapper and singer Day1.
+The original song they created in the video featured a sample used by Kyle Richh meaning the song could not be cleared.
+Brown and Day1 made another song in the video with Australian singer Blessed.
+The song, "Where We Go" with Day1 and Blessed, was released on streaming platforms three days prior to the video on May 2, 2024.

+During his Twitch Subathon in April 2026, Brown created a song with Not3s and Big Shaq (character created by British comedian Michael Dapaah) on stream.
+The stream segment of the trio making the song was uploaded to Brown's clips channel on April 4, 2026.
+The song "Villain", would not officially release on streaming platforms until June 9 2026.